Corporate Governance

 Principle 10

-Communicate how the Company is governed and is performing by maintaining a dialogue with Shareholders and other relevant stakeholders
+Communicate how the Company is governed and is performing by maintaining a dialogue with Shareholders and other key stakeholders

 The Company places considerable importance on effective communications with shareholders.